In a bid to acquire customers, many subscription-based companies offer a free trial as a part of their pricing strategy.

 1. Reach more potential buyers

-SaaS companies are known for offering high-tech, innovative products designed to impress; but in all honesty, customers don’t care how innovative your product is if they don’t see its value in action.
-In fact, they will probably not even bother to try it out if you are asking for a long-term commitment based on subscription without showing how it solves their problem or makes their life easier first.
+SaaS companies are known for offering high-tech, innovative products designed to impress.
+But in all honesty, customers don’t care how innovative your product is if they don’t see its value in action.

 2. Reduce the fear of long-term commitment

-Thus said, offering a free trial as a SaaS company is a great way to reduce the fear for long-term commitment that might stop users from buying your subscription-based service.
+Thus said, if you offer a free trial as a SaaS company, you can significantly reduce the fear of long-term commitment with the product.
+Otherwise, it might stop users from buying your subscription-based service.

 3. Get valuable feedback